Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 To release the hyperplane parameters privately, we introduce perturbation $\bs{\zeta}\in\mathbb{R}^{n+1}$ ($n$ elements of $w$ and 1 of $b$) and put forth the following stochastic counterpart of program \eqref{SVM:det}:

-which minimizes the expected objective function value subject to a joint chance constraint on perturbed SVM constraints, where linear decision rules are enforced for each decision variable.
-Additionally, recourse decisions $B$ and $W$ must respect the identity query constraints, as in Case \ref{example:identity_query}.
+which minimizes the expected objective function value subject to a chance constraint on perturbed SVM constraints, where linear decision rules are enforced for each decision variable.
+The recourse decisions $B$ and $W$ are constrained to respect the identity query constraints, as in Example \ref{example:identity_query}.
 Once problem \eqref{SVM:pertrubed} is solved to optimality, the differentially private hyperplane release includes the intercept $\overline{b}^{\star} + B^{\star}\hat{\zeta}$ and the normal vector $\overline{w}^{\star} + W^{\star}\hat{\zeta}$, where $\hat{\zeta}$ is a random realization of $\bs{\zeta}$.